Flunksch/Flunksch/README.md

 # Hi there! 👋

 # About me
-I'm Peter Schrøder, new to coding but passionate about Python, ML, LLM, Gen AI, and AI in general.
+I'm Peter Schrøder, new to coding but passionate about Python, ML, LLM, Gen AI, ai in general and coding!
 I'm currently on a journey to become proficient enough to make a career change, possibly as a junior developer.

 # Technologies & Skills
 - 💻 Proficient in Python